 Jeffers Petroglyphs (Comfrey)

-Amid the prairie grasses of southwestern Minnesota are islands of uncovered rock, where American Indian ancestors left carvings called petroglyphs.
+Amid the prairie grasses of southwestern Minnesota are islands of uncovered rock, where Native American ancestors left carvings called petroglyphs.
 They tell a story that spans more than 7,000 years.
 School programs incorporate history, anthropology, archaeology, and biology.

 Mille Lacs Indian Museum and Trading Post (Onamia)